-Concurrently with the Underwritten Offerings, the Company purchased from NSI for \$25.0 million the exclusive rights to distribute Nu Skin personal care and IDN products in Thailand, Indonesia, Malaysia, the PRC, the Philippines, Singapore and Vietnam.
+Concurrently with the Initial Underwritten Offerings, the Company purchased from NSI for \$25.0 million the exclusive rights to distribute Nu Skin and IDN products in Thailand, Indonesia, Malaysia, the PRC, the Philippines, Singapore and Vietnam.
 The Company has paid \$15.0 million of this amount, and the remaining \$10.0 million of this amount is due in January 1998.

 In view of the substantial relationships between the Company and NSI, conflicts of interest may exist or arise with respect to existing and future business dealings, including, without limitation, the relative commitment of time and energy by the executive officers to the respective businesses of the Company and NSI, potential acquisitions of businesses or properties, the issuance of additional securities, the election of new or additional directors and the payment of dividends by the Company.
-There can be no assurance that any conflicts of interest will be resolved in favor of the Company.
-Under Delaware and Utah law, a person who is a director of both the Company and NSI owes fiduciary duties to both corporations and their respective shareholders.
+There can be no assurance that any conflicts of interest will be resolved in favor of the Company and NSI owes fiduciary duties to both corporations and their respective shareholders.
 As a result, persons who are directors of both the Company and NSI are required to exercise their fiduciary duties in light of what they believe to be best for each of the companies and its shareholders.
-See "Certain Relationships and
+See "Certain Relationships and Related Transactions."

-Control by Existing $\,$ Stockholders; $\,$ Anti-Takeover Effect of Dual Classes of Common Stock $\,$
+Control by Selling Stockholders and Certain of Their Affiliates; Anti-Takeover Effect of Dual Classes of Common

+Stock

-Because of the relationship between the Company and NSI, management elected to structure the capitalization of the Company in such a manner as to minimize the possibility of a change in control of the Company without the consent of the Existing Stockholders.
+Because of the relationship between the Company and NSI, management elected to structure the capitalization of the Company in such a manner as to minimize the possibility of a change in control of the Company without the consent of the Selling Stockholders and certain of their affiliates.
 Consequently, the shares of Class B Common Stock enjoy ten to one voting privileges over the shares of Class A Common Stock until the outstanding shares of Class B Common Stock constitute less than 10% of the total outstanding shares of Common Stock.
-After consummation of the Rule 415 Offerings, the Existing Stockholders and certain of their affiliates will collectively own 100% of the outstanding shares of the Class B Common Stock, representing approximately 98.2% of the combined voting power of the outstanding shares of Common Stock.
-Accordingly, the Existing Stockholders and certain of their affiliates, acting fully or partially in concert, will have the ability to control the election of the Board of Directors of the Company and thus the direction and future operations of the Company without the supporting vote of any other stockholder of the Company, including decisions regarding acquisitions and other business opportunities, the declaration of dividends and the issuance of additional shares of Class A Common Stock and other securities.
-NSI is a privately-held company, all of the shares of which are owned by certain of the Existing Stockholders.
+The Selling Stockholders and their affiliates collectively own 100% of the outstanding shares of the Class B Common Stock, which, following the consummation of the Offerings, will represent approximately 97.2% of the combined voting power of the outstanding shares of Common Stock.
+Accordingly, the Selling Stockholders and certain of their affiliates, acting fully or partially in concert, will have the ability to control the election of the Board of Directors of the Company and thus the direction and future operations of the Company without the supporting vote of any other stockholder of the Company, including decisions regarding acquisitions and other business opportunities, the declaration of dividends and the issuance of additional shares of Class A Common Stock and other securities.
+NSI is a privately-held company, all of the shares of which are owned by certain of the Selling Stockholders.
 As long as the shareholders of NSI are majority stockholders of the Company, assuming they act in concert, third parties will not be able to obtain control of the Company through purchases of shares of Class A Common Stock.
-See "Description of Capital Stock."
+See "Principal and Selling Stockholders" and "Description of Capital Stock."